Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains

 \textbf{Bulk-boundary correspondence and edge mode wavefunction.} We now consider the Hamiltonian \eqref{eq:BDI} with open boundary conditions (we keep only the couplings that do not cross the boundary).
 We first consider the limit of a half-infinite chain, where edge modes have zero energy (later we study finite-size splitting).

 In this limit, the edge mode wavefunctions are zero-eigenvectors of a \emph{Toeplitz operator}, which can be solved using the \emph{Wiener-Hopf method}.
 More directly, define a real Majorana zero mode as $\gamma_L = \sum_{n=0}^\infty g_n \gamma_n$ that satisfies $[\gamma_L, H_{\textrm{BDI}}]=0$.
-Evaluating the commutator gives us a Wiener-Hopf sum equation, which is straightforwardly solved using results of McCoy and Wu \cite{McCoy73} (see Appendix \ref{app:Wiener-Hopf}), leading to: \begin{shaded} \begin{theorem}[Bulk-boundary correspondence] Take a half-infinite open chain $H_\textrm{BDI}$, where the related bulk Hamiltonian has winding number $\omega$ and absolutely-summable couplings, then there exist $\lvert\omega\rvert$ zero-energy edge modes.
+Evaluating the commutator gives us a Wiener-Hopf sum equation, which is straightforwardly solved \footnote{The proof is given in Appendix \ref{app:Wiener-Hopf}.
+To exclude accidental edge modes we need results found in Refs.~\cite{Widom60,Douglas80,Boettcher06}.} using results of McCoy and Wu \cite{McCoy73}, leading to: \begin{theorem}[Bulk-boundary correspondence] Take a half-infinite open chain $H_\textrm{BDI}$, where the related bulk Hamiltonian has winding number $\omega$ and absolutely-summable couplings, then there exist exactly $\lvert\omega\rvert$ zero-energy edge modes.

-More constructively, writing $f(z) = z^\omega b_+(z)b_-(z)$ (here $b_\pm(z)$ are the Wiener-Hopf factors defined below), then for $\omega>0$ we have $\omega$ linearly independent normalisable real edge modes given by $\gamma_L^{(m)}= \sum_{n=0}^\infty g_n^{(m)} \gamma_n$ with $g_n^{(m)}=\left(\frac{1}{b_-(1/z)}\right)_{n-m}$ for $0\leq m \leq \omega-1$.
+More constructively, writing $f(z) = z^\omega b_+(z)b_-(z)$ (here $b_\pm(z)$ are the Wiener-Hopf factors defined below), then for $\omega>0$ we have $\omega$ linearly independent normalisable real edge modes given by $\gamma_L^{(m)}= \sum_{n=0}^\infty g_{n}^{(m)} \gamma_n$ with $g_n^{(m)}= (b_-(1/z)^{-1})_{n-m}$ for $0\leq m \leq \omega-1$.